opencog/atomspace/opencog/query/README-constraint-sketch.md

 this narrowing is not needed, as it is areadly done, in a defacto fashion, by the graph crawler.
 So this idea of domains seems relevant ONLY for unordered links.

+The next issue is that, at lest for the Sudoku puzzle, the search clasues are written so that there are no constants such as (Concept "foo") in them: the terms consist *entirely* of variables, and thus lack any effecitve way of discovering the domain at the outset.

 --------